Running a faster marathon entails a lot of fundamentals many runners miss. Patience is number one.

 You are seeking to attain a goal that many people in the world will never attempt.

 Finishing a marathon is a successful goal.
-One that doesn’t get the attention it deserves.
+Also one that doesn't get the attention it deserves.

 The media's attention is usually with the top athletes and sponsors.

-Setting goals and not just thinking them up but writing them down on paper will help keep you focused, determined and willing to endure the training to see your marathon breakthrough come to fruition.
+Setting goals and not just thinking them up but writing them down on paper is essential.

 Don't Be Afraid Of Failure

 It took me from 2002 to 2007 to attain a goal I had while still a 2.43.36 marathoner.